tdauth/wowr/README.md

 ```

 The function Format is part of the library StringFormat.
-Use [diffstrings.bat](./scripts/diffstrings.bat) to compare the translation files with the original ones.
+Use [diffstrings.bat](./scripts/diffstrings.bat) to automatically update and compare the translation files with the original ones.

 ## Release Process